yramgu/yramgu.github.io/_sources/_static/correlation/correlation.rst.txt

 to each other.
 So if you correlate a signal with itself, what does it measure?
 It measures a signal's dependencies within itself, in other words repeating patterns, regularities, specific frequency content.

-But white noise is **supposed to be perfectly random**, i.e no repeating pattern.
+But white noise is **supposed to be perfectly random**, i.e noise samples are supposed to be completely uncorrelated to each other.
 Therefore, at any point in time, **noise should produce a zero-output autocorrelation except when it's exactly aligned with itself**.
 Below is an example of noise measured with an RTL-SDR on the 868MHz ISM band.

 .. admonition:: The full python code for this example is available
     :class: pythonCode